tracecompass/tracecompass/README.md

   stable platform.
 To use the staging target for example, use `-Dtarget-platform=tracecompass-eStaging`.

+* `-Dskip-rcp`

+  Skips building the RCP archives and related deployment targets.

 * `-Pctf-grammar`

   Re-compiles the CTF grammar files.
 This should be enabled if you modify the `.g` files in the `ctf.parser` plugin.

-* `-P -build-rcp`

-  Disables the "build-rcp" profile to skip building the RCP archives.

 * `-Prun-custom-test-suite`